 What Is Kissing?

 Kissing is an expression of affection.
 It involves pressing one’s lips against the lips or body of another person or thing.
 The kiss is a symbol of love and affection.
-It can also be used as a greeting or as a way to show appreciation.
+A good kiss can also be used as a greeting or as a way to show appreciation.

 Kissing can be done with family members, friends, or romantic partners.
 There are many different types of kisses, including the French kiss, the Eskimo kiss, and the butterfly kiss.
 Each type of kiss has its own meaning and purpose.